 For more severe cases of depression, your doctor may either combine several medications or prescribe Monoamine Oxidase Inhibitors (MAOIs).
 MAOIs are a group of medicines that are used when other medications don’t work effectively.
 This type of drug has serious side-effects and cannot be combined with other medications and cannot be taken with some foods.

 7. Medical Marijuana

 Even as more states legalize the use of medical marijuana, the debate of whether or not it is a viable option as a drug still continues.
 Research in the use of medical marijuana is still in its infant stage, but studies have shown some positive benefits of its use for many disorders including depression.

 Current research being done are looking into medical marijuana’s ability to stabilize moods and to normalize endocannabinoid functions in the brain, the feel-good chemical naturally released by exercise.

 Each person reacts differently to medication due to their unique needs.
-Medical marijuana doctors can help you decide if this is the right treatment for you.
+Professionals at i49.net can help you decide if this is the right treatment for you.